 Masterclass Santoku Knife

-Sitting in on at the top spot for value for money santoku knives is the Masterclass 4.7 inch santoku.
+Sitting in at the top spot for value for money santoku knives is the Masterclass 4.7-inch santoku.

 Masterclass is a brand serving in all things culinary.
 They provide a huge range of equipment for cutting, slicing, dicing, grating.
 The list goes on.

-At 4.7 inches and its cheap price tag, it’s the blade that topped the ranking when I made the calculation for price per inch.
+At 4.7 inches and its cheap price tag, it’s the blade that topped the ranking when I calculated the price per inch.
 Being a relatively short kitchen knife and the shortest on the list, it’s one of the deciding factors in it coming out on top.

 Interestingly enough it also comes with an edge keeper sheath so you can store it in your drawers without the edge of the blade getting nicked or damaged.
 Some of the relatively more expensive ones don’t have this option as standard.